 In short, I wouldn’t encourage developers to use this on a regular basis.
 It is a useful trick to know, however, particularly since it’s begun to appear in other, more mainstream ML-derivatives like Swift and Rust.

+1. This is not strictly true, you can have an if-statement in Java code which will return one type in one branch, and another type in another branch.
+The point being the Java code can only return values from a small subset of types in the MyInterface family whereas the Haskell code can return a value of any of the types in the MyTypeClass family.
 2. Polymorphic code looks up a table for every function call, then calls the function.
 Static dispatch calls the function directly, without a run-time lookup and so is faster.
 Inlining skips the function call overhead entirely, copying the function body into the calling code, and so is faster still.
 However as this copying makes the overall size of your code greater, it can overflow the cache, which will make your code run much much slower.
 As a result, inlining is not an automatic win.